URL Encoding Explained: When, Why, and How to Encode URLs

 → "hello%20%26%20goodbye"

-When URL encoding is required
+When you actually need URL encoding

-When NOT to encode
+When not to encode